bouvens/number-to-color/README.md

-# JavaScript number-to-color
+# JavaScript Number to Color converter
 [![npm][npm-badge]][npm] [![npm][npm-dt-badge]][npm] [![GitHub issues][issues-badge]][issues]

 <img src="https://raw.githubusercontent.com/bouvens/number-to-color/master/demo/colors-example.png" align="right" alt="An example of number to color conversion" width=168 height=168>

-The small and fast library maps a range of numbers to a circular palette of colors.
+This small and fast library maps a range of numbers to a circular palette of colors.
 It varies hue (with saturation and lightness equals to 1) and returning RGB in different formats.

 ```javascript
 import getColor from 'number-to-color'